 3. Ask about technical skillsets required and relate them to your own

 Product management is such a broad role, so it helps to clarify the technical skillsets a particular company is looking for.
 An easy and fool-proof way to highlighting your own technical skillsets is to include them in your resume.
 Even if these skills don't completely match what a company is looking for, the recruiters will still see what you're capable of.

-I spoke to a couple of candidates who were part of a design graduate program.
+I came across a couple of candidates who were part of a design graduate program.
 They listed out the programming languages they learned from classes, but what drew me in was that they'd also developed a business analyst skillset from past internships - gathering and documenting requirements and working with engineers.
-These skillsets were a good match for the product management role at our company and made these candidates much more memorable.
+These skillsets were a good match for the product management role at our and made these candidates much more memorable.